paul-g/brabble/performance-aware-programming/lecture2.md

 ## Optimising

-* We can see that for a relatively large number of items our solution becomes _insanely slow_
+* We can see that for a relatively small number of items our solution is _extremely slow_

+\pause

 * Ideas for optimisation
     * Is there some redundant computation we can eliminate?